farharsayed/Farha-Sayed/Projects/README.md

     Implementation of decision tree algorithms for classification problems.
 Includes dataset preprocessing, training, and model evaluation.

   - **ML Project**
-    A broader exploration of machine learning tasks, potentially including regression, clustering, or neural networks.
+    A broader exploration of machine learning tasks, including regression, clustering, and neural networks.
 Demonstrates the use of ML libraries and performance tuning.

   - **Robot Worker Project**
-    A robotics-inspired simulation or automation project showcasing logic for task delegation, state machines, or behavior modeling.
+    A robot worker simulation showcasing logic for task delegation, state machines, and behavior modeling.

 - ### C Projects